Why I No Longer Use Instagram

 For many years I’ve been a highly active user of social media - mainly IG, to the point where many of my actions came down to simply catching a good moment to post on an IG story.
 For what?
 You tell me.

 Over time, my attitude towards this app has gone from love to hate.
-I began noticing that instead of brining joy&inspiration - the platform started to annoy me + I realized I am addicted to opening the app whenever I had a chance.
+I began noticing that instead of bringing joy&inspiration - the platform started to annoy me + I realized I was addicted to opening the app whenever I had a chance.

 My Social-Media-Addiction Symptoms:

-• wasting much of my free time to mindlessly scroll my phone
+wasting much of my free time to mindlessly scroll the phone

 How Instagram Was Ruining My Everyday Well-Being

-• I was comparing myself to others I saw on IG - starting from their appearance, clothes, body image, the house they live in to the lifestyle they presented out there.
+I’ve compared myself to others I saw on IG - starting from their appearance, clothes, body image, and the house they live in; to the lifestyle they presented out there.

-• I rarely felt good enough - as all that I saw on SM was taking my attention out of being grateful for what I have to the lack of something I should have in my life.
+I rarely felt good enough - as all that I saw on SM took my attention out of being grateful for what I had to the lack of something I should have had in my life.

-• I felt fat all the time.
-I was judging myself in the mirror roughly every day.
+I felt fat all the time.
+I’ve been judging myself in the mirror roughly every day.
 I constantly tried to look better.
-And I was rarely satisfied with the way I was - having the not-real body standards in my mind.
+Yet, I was rarely satisfied with the way I was - having the not-real body standards in my mind.

-• I had my eyebrows painted to the point that instead of becoming more beautiful, I started to look funny.
+I had my eyebrows painted so much that instead of becoming more beautiful, I started to look funny.

-• I felt that I needed to become better, better, better and I believed that the external things that I put on me would make it happen.
+I felt I needed to become better, better, better; and I believed that the external things that I put on me would make it happen.

-I am aware that the aspects above are not solely correlated to the use of IG only, but from the perspective of today, I can now admit that this platform was adding a lot to my poor mental health
+— I am aware that the aspects mentioned above are not solely related to the use of IG, but from today’s perspective, I can admit that this platform contributed significantly to my poor mental health. —

 Detox Time

-My “social media detox” began for a couple of days only - followed by a year - and finally after almost 2 years - ended in a conscious choice of whether I wanted to use SM or not.
+My “social media detox” started as just a couple of days, followed by a year, and ultimately, after almost two years, ended with a conscious choice of whether I wanted to continue using SM or not.

 The first days of the detox made me fully realize my addiction.

-• I was opening my phone and became disappointed that I had nothing to scroll in there.
+I kept opening my phone and getting disappointed that I had nothing to scroll in there.

 That behavior showed me again that I didn’t want to function like this.
 Although I was still an active user of IG, I became more conscious of the ways this platform may affect me - and my approach to the app has changed.
 I started to look at it from a different perspective.